Joseph Conrad: Politics

 But, writes Robson, Conrad is no moral nihilist:

 In an August 1901 letter to the editor of The New York Times Saturday Book Review, Conrad wrote: "Egoism, which is the moving force of the world, and altruism, which is its morality, these two contradictory instincts, of which one is so plain and the other so mysterious, cannot serve us unless in the incomprehensible alliance of their irreconcilable antagonism."

 Death

 On 3 August 1924, Conrad died at his house, Oswalds, in Bishopsbourne, Kent, England, probably of a heart attack.
 He was interred at Canterbury Cemetery, Canterbury, under a misspelled version of his original Polish name, as "Joseph Teador Conrad Korzeniowski".
 Inscribed on his gravestone are the lines from Edmund Spenser's The Faerie Queene which he had chosen as the epigraph to his last complete novel, The Rover:

 Conrad's modest funeral took place amid great crowds.
 His old friend Edward Garnett recalled bitterly:

 Another old friend of Conrad's, Cunninghame Graham, wrote Garnett: "Aubry was saying to me... that had Anatole France died, all Paris would have been at his funeral."

 Conrad's wife Jessie died twelve years later, on 6 December 1936, and was interred with him.

 In 1996 his grave was designated a Grade II listed structure.

+Conrad, though nominally a Catholic, is described by biographer Jeffrey Meyers as having been an atheist.